vladisssko/CS50_PrivateDentalWebApp/README.md

 here is quick explanation of my final project called dental web app.

-First of all it is business web page as any other with goal of providing basic informations about private dental clinic.
+First of all it is business web page providing basic information about private dental clinic.
-Second, I have implemented informational system that stores informations about registered users.(PYTHON,FLASK,SQL lite).
+Second, I have implemented informational system that stores information about registered users.(PYTHON,FLASK,SQL lite).
-Third, I have implemented feature for patients and doctors/nurses that helps them with scheduling appointment described below.(PYTHON,FLASK,SQL,JAVASCRIPT,)
+Third, I have implemented feature for patients and doctors/nurses that helps with scheduling appointments described below.(PYTHON,FLASK,SQL,JAVASCRIPT,)

 Request appointment feature.

-Whenever patients are registered they are able to request appointment by clicking on "request appointment" in navbar, where they provide informations as : message, preferred contact method, proffered day of app. and  preferred time of app.
+Whenever patients are registered they are able to request appointment by clicking on "request appointment" in navbar, where they provide informations as : message, preferred contact method, preffered day of app. and  preferred time of app.
-Once they submit form, all info are stored and if patient wants to see his requests history he/she can do it by clicking on "My requests" in navbar.
+Once they submit form, all info is stored and if patient wants to see his requests history he/she can do it by clicking on "My requests" in navbar.

 Doctor/nurse side:
 So the patient has requested his appointment and is waiting to be contacted.